 If you are looking here it looks like you have been bitten by the sim racing bug, it’s been almost as contagious at covid19 it seems with thousands upon thousands of you buying your first cockpit or have upgraded your basic setup.
-Here we will try and guide you along the way of getting your simulator set up, so you are ready to go racing!
+This guide will show you how to build a sim rig, so you are ready to go racing!
 And if you have forgotten anything point you in the right direction!

 Right, I’ve got all my stuff, where do I start?